Coast Guard, DOT.

 For the reasons discussed in the preamble, the Coast Guard amends 33 CFR part 165 as follows:End Amendment Part Start Part

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREASEnd Part Start Amendment Part

 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part

-(2) All persons and vessels must comply with the instructions of the Coast Guard Captain of the Port or a designated representative.
-Upon being hailed by the U.S. Coast Guard by siren, radio, flashing light or other means, the operator of a vessel shall proceed as directed.
+(2) All persons and vessels shall comply with the instructions of the Coast Guard Captain of the Port Milwaukee or the designated on scene patrol personnel.
+Coast Guard patrol personnel include commissioned, warrant or petty officers of the U.S. Coast Guard.
+Upon being hailed by a U.S. Coast Guard vessel via siren, radio, flashing light, or other means, the operator shall proceed as directed.

-Captain, U.S. Coast Guard, Captain of the Port Lake Michigan.
+Commander, U.S. Coast Guard, Captain of the Port, Milwaukee, Milwaukee, Wisconsin.

 BILLING CODE 4910-15-P